Last Updated on 3/27/2023

-First time cruiser?
+First-time cruiser?
 These top 7 cruise hacks will help you get the most out of your cruise vacation!

-Cruise cabins aren’t equipped with a lot of power outlets and some of them are a mystery to find, usually hidden behind the bed or nightstand.
+As a first-time cruiser, you might be surprised to find that most cruise cabins aren’t equipped with a lot of power outlets.
+Some of them are even a mystery to find, usually hidden behind the bed or nightstand.
 I always take a couple of power strips on board to charge my family’s various electronic devices.

 Many people are sensitive to motion and are more prone to sea sickness.
-Cruises are meant to entertain, relax, rest, and party.
-One of the items that I found works great and is also a natural remedy is ginger, known for its anti-nausea properties.
+Cruises are meant to entertain, relax, rest, and party all in a single vacation.
+One of the items that I found works best and is also a natural remedy is ginger, known for its anti-nausea properties.
 Take some of this spice powder with you or visit the juice bar and ask for them to make a ginger and green apple juice for you.
-This usually helps my family –and can be especially helpful if you’re a first-time cruiser.
-Give it a try!
+This usually helps my family –give it a try!

-Travel insurance booked through cruise companies often lacks essential coverage such as medical, emergency medical evacuation, bad weather or hurricane evacuation.
+Travel insurance booked through cruise companies often lacks essential coverage such as medical, emergency medical evacuation, bad weather, or hurricane evacuation.
 It’s nice that cruises attempt to be “all-inclusive”, but don’t bet your finances against their limited insurance coverage if your cruise gets cancelled or you miss your connection.

-If you are cruising with the whole clan or just solo, it is a smart thing to always make sure that you are properly covered.
+If you are cruising with the whole clan or just solo, it is a smart thing to always make sure you are properly covered.
 One thing that most people don’t know, is that your health plan or your credit card might not cover you should something happen outside the country.
 At Yonder, we sell comprehensive travel insurance policies that help your travels go as planned –and if your plans get derailed, we’re here to help sort them out!
 Easily quote, compare, and purchase your cruise travel insurance with insureyonder.com.